-Italy Digital Nomad Visa welcomes remote workers and freelancers, providing a great opportunity for digital nomads to live in Italy and become taxpayers.
+Since March 2022, Italy Digital Nomad Visa has welcomed non-EU remote workers and freelancers, providing a great opportunity for digital nomads to live in Italy and become taxpayers.
+The program, also called the remote work visa for Italy, initially gives you a 1-year residency with an option to renew as long as you meet the requirements.

 In this article, we will walk you through what it takes to get a digital nomad visa in Italy and help you decide if Italy is the right place for your next adventure.